 You could then research some facts about your favourite celebrity, scientist, historical person etc., making a spider diagram as you do.
-You could then write a biography for this person and send it me over the email.
+You could then write a biography for this person and send it to Mrs Owen by email (email@example.com).
 Alternatively, you could write a biogrpahy about a family member! :-)

-Our new topic was going to be the Romans.
-You could Google some Roman mosaics and then make your own on squared paper or using the website - http://www.gwydir.demon.co.uk/jo/mosaic/mkmosaic.htm.
+One of our history topcis this year is the Romans.
+You could Google some Roman mosaics and then make your own on squared paper or using the

-Before we finished, we were learning about light and we were about to discuss the formation of shadows.
-You could try and make some shadow drawings like the one that I have done below.
-You may also wish to make some shadow puppets.
+One of our science topics is learning about light and the formation of shadows.
 Discuss the formation of shadows with your parents, using the key word 'opaque'.